Photo by Jillian Keenist

 It’s cruel we only have a finite time to experience all this beauty

-Nathaniel’s images have appeared in High Country News, Willamette Week, and other local and national publications.
-He has collaborated with a range of organizations, from Indigenous-led land return movements and climate nonprofits to architecture firms and recycling companies, to help visually tell the stories of communities shaping a more sustainable and equitable future.
+Nathaniel's work has appeared in High Country News, Willamette Week, and other local and national publications.
+He has collaborated with organizations ranging from Indigenous-led land return movements, like and climate nonprofits to architecture firms and creative brands, helping tell the stories of communities and products that are shaping a more sustainable and considered future.

-Rooted in a spirit of curiosity and care, Nathaniel’s work often begins on the road, with a camera, a notebook, and a deep respect for the people he meets.
-He has exhibited solo shows on his travels through India and the American West, and is currently working on a book that weaves together his photography and poetry.
+Rooted in a spirit of curiosity and care, his work often begins on the road, with a camera, a notebook, and a deep respect for the people and places he encounters.
+He has exhibited solo shows from his travels through India and the American West, and is currently working on a book weaving together photography and poetry.

-Whether you’re a publication, nonprofit, or creative collaborator, Nathaniel welcomes opportunities to create work that reflects authenticity, empathy, and a sense of place.
+Whether you're a brand, publication, nonprofit, or creative collaborator, Nathaniel welcomes opportunities to make work that reflects authenticity, empathy, and a sense of place.

 Let's work together